-As discussed earlier, cooking classes represent a form of gastronomy tourism experience and take many forms such as part of homestay accommodation, home-based cooking classes, professional culinary schools, and small restaurants offering cooking lessons along with dining.
-In cooking classes, tourists typically learn the history of local dishes, how to identify local ingredients and cooking practices, before cooking and consuming local food (Agyeiwaah et al., 2019).
-Cookery schools provide a hands-on lived experience for tourists seeking novel, interactive, participative destination experiences (Agyeiwaah et al., 2019; Prayag et. al. 2020).
-Driven by a desire to experience the real representations of a place, cooking schools have become a popular form of gastronomy tourism (Taheri et. al. 2018; Bell, 2015).
-Tourists are not only consumers and producers of food but are actors and performers alongside their instructors and fellow participants (Walters, 2017).
+- I visited a place where I really wanted to go - I enjoyed the activities which I really wanted to do - I was interested in the main activities of this tourism experience novel, interactive, participative destination experiences (Prayag et al., 2020).
+Driven by a desire to experience the real representations of a place, cooking schools have become a popular form of gastronomy tourism (Bell, 2015).
+Tourists are not only consumers and producers of food but are actors and performers alongside their instructors and fellow participants (Walter, 2017).
 With their participative design and nature, cooking classes are ideal spaces for the co-creation of experiences (Richards, 2015).
-Exemplifying constructivist and existential authenticity, cooking classes provide tourists with opportunities for intimate and sincere relationships with hosts, playful and fun activities that could be both staged and real (Watlers, 2017).
+Exemplifying constructivist and existential authenticity, cooking classes provide tourists with opportunities for intimate and sincere relationships with hosts, playful and fun activities that could be both staged and real (Walter, 2017).